 And if you don’t want a strong female character, at least make her something more than just the prize at the end of some guy’s quest.
 Seriously.

 NB: If you are writing a romance where the whole concept is about finding love etc, then it will work better.
-But let’s still make the female characters a little more 3 dimensional.
+But let’s still make the female characters a little more 3-dimensional.
+If all we know about her, is she needs a man and wants a baby, that’s pretty boring – even in romance.

 However, I think some people aren’t clear on what “Strong Female” means.
 It does not automatically mean that they are physically strong, nor do they need to be excellent fighters.
 Nor are they simply portraying “male traits.”